rohankishore/cvGen/README.md

 </div>

 ## 🎵 What is cvGen?
-cvGen helps you to make really good looking CVs.It is built using PyQt6.
+cvGen helps you to make good-looking CVs.It is built using PyQt6.
 <br>

 ## Interface